-Voluntary administration provides a mechanism for the administration of the business, property and affairs of a company that is, or may become insolvent.
+Voluntary administration provides a mechanism for the administration of the business, property and affairs of an insolvent company or a company that may become insolvent in the future.
 The objective of voluntary administration is to maximise the chances of the company, or as much as possible of its business, continuing in existence or, where that is not possible, to produce a better return for the company's creditors and shareholders than would result from the immediate liquidation of the company.

-Voluntary administration imposes a moratorium period, generally of around five weeks but this can be extended, during which time, the enforcement of charges is prevented as are taking possession of property, court proceedings, enforcement proceedings or the making of demands under a guarantee.
+Voluntary Administration imposes a moratorium period, generally of around five weeks but it can be extended.
+During this time, the enforcement of charges is prevented as are taking possession of property, court proceedings, enforcement proceedings or the making of demands under a guarantee.

 The moratorium gives the voluntary administrator an opportunity to develop a rescue plan which must then be adopted at a meeting of creditors.
-A special majority of creditors is required; 50% by number and 75% by value (of those voting).
+A majority of creditors is 50% by number and 75% by value (of those voting).